joshika39/portfolio/src/resume.md

 ## Open Source Projects

-- [nextjs-toolkit](https://github.com/joshika39/nextjs-toolkit) – a set of components and styles for a Next.JS project
+- [nextjs-toolkit](https://github.com/joshika39/nextjs-toolkit) – a set of components and styles for a Next.js project
 - [dotnet-core](https://github.com/kougen/dotnet-core) – a NuGet package for making your life with .NET Core easier.
 - [dotnet-game-framework](https://github.com/kougen/dotnet-game-framework) – framework for easily building 2D board
-  games with WPF, MAUI and Forms.
+  games with WPF, MAUI, and Forms.
 - [jsonservice](https://github.com/kougen/jsonservice) – a Python package for managing JSON data easily.
 - [py-repositories](https://github.com/kougen/py-repositories) – a Python package using SOLID principles to manage repositories and data.